jkirk/jkirk.github.io/content/posts/20230915-debian-calamares-installation-journal.md

 ![](Screenshot_20230831_213339.png "Keyboard")

-For my first test I choose "Install alongside" and reszied the Windows NTFS partition to about 100GiB:
+For my first installtion test I choose "Install alongside" and reszied the Windows NTFS partition to about 100GiB:

 ![Install alongside](Screenshot_20230927_222247.png "Partitions")

+Set the names (full name, user name and host name) and a password:

 ![](Screenshot_20230831_204359.png "Users")

 ![](Screenshot_20230927_224715.png "All done.")

-The installation went smooth and after the reboot, Debian booted fine.
+The installation went smoothly, and after the reboot, Debian booted fine.
-The partition looked like this, Debian was installed into a large ext4 partition:
+The partition looked like this, Debian was installed on a large ext4 partition:

 ```sh
   Model: SAMSUNG MZVL21T0HDLU-00BLL (nvme)